Matt Forde: Get The Political Party Started: Pleasance Courtyard, Edinburgh, 2015

 In October 2020, an evening was dedicated to the comedian, impressionist, and political satirist to feature his new book Politically Homeless.
 The audience were treated to a broad range of celebrity packed impressions together with wonderful stories from Forde’s political career as a Labour party worker.
 The impressive thing for me was how easily relatable Forde was at easily explaining the cracked world of politics using humour.
 The online show overran and the two-hour interview with James Gill was pure joy and exceptionally funny.

-Forde also appeared as Boris Johnson and Donald Trump for the Just Tonic Working From Home – Good Riddance 2020 New Year’s Eve Special that I watched in December 2020.
+Forde also appeared as Boris Johnson and Donald Trump for the Just Tonic Working From Home – Good Riddance 2020 New Year’s Eve Special that I watched in December 2020 and in March 2021 he returned to Always Be Comedy Online as The Prime Minister giving hysterical answers to question from compere James Gill.

 Forde is a wonderful satirist and an exceptionally talented comic performer.